 c. a contributing building within a local historic district that has been certified by the National Park Service for the purposes of taking the federal tax credit.

-To determine whether a property is a certified historic structure, contact Andrew Heckenkamp, IHPA’s National Register Coordinator, at 217-785-4324 or by email at email@example.com.
+To determine whether a property is a certified historic structure, contact Andrew Heckenkamp, IL SHPO’s National Register Coordinator, at 217-785-4324 or email firstname.lastname@example.org.

 - Qualified expenditures must equal or exceed $5,000 and must exceed 50% of the purchase price of the property when it last sold.
 If the owner is also applying for the 20% Federal Historic Rehabilitation Tax Credit, that program’s minimum expenditure is $5,000 or the building’s adjusted basis, whichever is greater.